kevinolega/callcentertrainingtips/_posts/CC Basics/2019-05-06-employment-checklist.md

 In many situations, you can get this same day and in other situations, the office will require you to return after three days or so.

-I recommend paying the extra 100 pesos or so to have your NBI clearance delivered.
+I recommend paying the extra ₱100 or so to have your NBI clearance delivered.

 It will often cost you more than ₱200 if you go back to just pick it up.